akdavid/newsletters-manager/README.md

 - Check that Gmail API is enabled
 - Verify the credentials JSON file path in `.env`
 - Make sure you're using the correct Gmail account during OAuth flow

+**Microsoft Graph API / Outlook Issues**

+*Error: "401 Unauthorized" when accessing mail*
+- **Root cause:** Permissions not properly configured or consented
+- **Solution:**
+  1. Go to Azure Portal → Microsoft Entra ID → App registrations → Your app
+  2. Go to "API permissions" and ensure you have: Mail.Read, Mail.ReadWrite, User.Read
+  3. Click "Grant admin consent" - you should see green checkmarks
+  4. In "Authentication", set "Allow public client flows" to "Yes"
+  5. Use `OUTLOOK_TENANT_ID=common` in .env for personal accounts
+  6. Run the test again to get a fresh token with correct permissions

+*Error: "Authentication failed: client_assertion or client_secret required"*
+- **Root cause:** App not configured for public client flows
+- **Solution:** In Azure Portal → Your app → Authentication → Advanced settings → Set "Allow public client flows" to "Yes"

+*Personal accounts (Hotmail/Outlook.com) issues:*
+- Always use `OUTLOOK_TENANT_ID=common` for personal Microsoft accounts
+- Make sure the Azure app supports "personal Microsoft accounts" in registration
+- Some personal accounts may have limited Graph API access

 **OpenAI API Errors**
 - Verify API key is valid and has sufficient credits